troutacular/_starter/README.md

 __NOTE:__ `paths.js.output.basename` maps to `project_info.assets.filename_base`.

+#### JS: Vendor Scripts

+These are third party scripts maintained by other developers/organizations.

+Javascript files in `assets-source/js/vendor` will run jshint on the file and compile to `assets/js/vendor`.

+*These files will not run jshint or be concatenated or minified.*

 ##### Modernizr

-As of Version 3.3.0, Modernizr can be included in the build of the Library scripts.
+As of Version 3.3.0, Modernizr can be included in the build of the Vendor scripts.
 The settings for these are under `config.modernizr`.

 <table>
 	<tr>